UK Tax overview

 Corporation Tax (CT)

 Corporation Tax is payable on profits generated by various entities, including limited companies, foreign companies with a UK branch or office, and unincorporated associations like clubs or co-operatives.
 Unlike personal taxes, there is no bill issued for Corporation Tax, and specific actions must be taken to calculate, pay, and report the tax.
 You must first register for Corporation Tax, maintain accounting records and prepare a Company Tax Return to determine the amount of Corporation Tax owed, ensure timely payment of Corporation Tax and file the Company Tax Return by the deadline, typically 12 months after the end of the accounting period, which usually aligns with the financial year covered by annual accounts.
 Corporation Tax is applicable to taxable profits derived from business activities (trading profits), investments, and gains from selling assets at a higher value than their cost (chargeable gains).
 If a company is UK-based, it is liable for Corporation Tax on all profits earned from both domestic and international sources.
 Non-UK-based companies with an office or branch in the UK pay Corporation Tax solely on profits generated from their UK activities.
-Starting from 1 April 2023, the rate of Corporation Tax varies between 19% and 25% based on your company's accounting period and level of profit.
+Starting from 1 April 2023, the effective rate of Corporation Tax varies between 19% and 25% based on your company's accounting period and level of profit.

 Construction Industry Scheme (CIS)